Moving

 If Barack Obama was not your your preferred candidate, I am sorry that person did not win, but it is time to remember that the target is John McCain and the Bush/Cheney way of doing things.
 If you can not accept that and help move us forward, please at least get out of the way.

 First, I'd like to thank the people of Indiana and North Carolina and the volunteers who worked so hard in the Democratic primary.
 Both states are responsible for the change in the race as of last night (or this morning if you want to include Lake County results).
 As I was watching Barack Obama speak in North Carolina last night and then when Michelle joined him onstage, I kept thinking I'm looking at the next President and First Lady of the United States.
-Today marks the 47th and 48th primaries or caucuses for the Democratic presidential nomination.
-More than 90 percent of the delegates will have been chosen by tonight.
-By now, we all ought to know the drill.

 The day begins with the Clinton campaign “leaking” something to the Drudge Report to set expectations for the day.
 That then gets repeated on political blogs and cable news, where Clinton surrogate Terry McAuliffe elaborates.
 Today’s “expectation”: That the Clinton campaign expects a “15 point” defeat in North Carolina.
 Clinton’s yapping puppies in the news media repeat the manufactured expectation all day long, in which the bar is supposedly now that if Clinton comes within 15 points in that state that she has somehow “won” with a 14 point (or 6 point) defeat.